-Branding film for Dream Cruise produced by Visual Suspect in Hong Kong, Vietnam & Philippines
+Branding film for Dream Cruise produced in Hong Kong, Vietnam & Philippines

 End-to-end VIDEO PRODUCTION for the Dream Cruise